 "Things to just build them up," Gyarmati explained.
 "I think in general, some horses are better than others on picking up cues.
 There [is] dietary stuff that changes and they might start anticipating — which is not always a good thing.
 You want a horse ready for the race but not necessarily want them anxious about it."

-Gyarmati doesn't have a horse in the Belmont Stakes but has amassed more than $2 million in purses won over her career as a trainer, according to US Racing.
+Gyarmati has amassed more than $2 million in purses won over her career as a trainer, according to U.S. Racing.

 But the most important lesson Gyarmati has learned was how different each horse is from the other.